kneitzel/JavaFXMavenApp/README.md

 - JavaFX plugin to start application

 **Requirements**
 To use this Template, all you need is a local Java Installation.
-My current advice is to use a long term supported (LTS) version e.g. 11, 17 or 21.
+My current advice is to use a long term supported (LTS) version of either Java 17 or Java 21.

 **Important** All commands following should be issued in the root directoy of the project (the directory where you find the pom.xml)